 This is the same in just about any business.
 It takes both attitude and skill.
 The best people have both.
 The best companies recognize and make sure their employees have both.

 The technical side of customer service is actually easy to teach, but that doesn’t mean the customer will have a great experience.
 The employee also has to understand the human side of customer service.
-It is the combination of the two that is greater than the sum of the parts.
+The combination of the two is greater than the sum of the parts.

 (Copyright ©MMXII, Shep Hyken)